mark-watson/Ollama_in_Action_Book/manuscript/Colab_Finetuning.md

 PARAMETER min_p 0.1
 ```

-Create a local Ollama model to use:
+Once the model is downloaded to your laptop, create a local Ollama model to use:

 ```
 $ ls -lh